dipen-yadav/prompt-engineering-nepali/README.md

 # Prompt Engineering for Nepali Named Entity Recognition: A Case Study for Low-Resource Languages

-## Abstract
-This repository contains the code and resources used in the paper, *Prompt Engineering for Nepali Named Entity Recognition: A Case Study for Low-Resource Languages*.
-The study evaluates the effectiveness of prompt engineering for Named Entity Recognition (NER) in Nepali, a low-resource language.
+This repository contains the code and resources to evaluate the effectiveness of prompt engineering for Named Entity Recognition (NER) in Nepali, a low-resource language.
 Using Meta's quantized LLaMA 3.1 70B model, both zero-shot and few-shot prompting strategies were applied.
-Results highlight the challenges of prompt-based NER in low-resource languages, demonstrating limited performance compared to transformer models trained with larger datasets.

 ## Project Structure